yogsototh/Scratch/content/html/en/blog/programming-language-experience.md

 ### PHP

+<%= leftblogimage("php.jpg","A Jacky Touch Car") %>

 This small script language that we used all to make our website in the time of animated gifs.

 Nice but no more.
 Apparently there were a lot of progress since PHP5.
 Maybe one day I'll use it again.
 But behind it, this language has a "script kiddies only" reputation.
-A long history of security holes easy to make, low level community, etc...
+Also long history of easy to make security holes.

 In reality PHP is just behind C for the abstraction level.
 Therefore it has a lot of organisation problems and make it easier to create bugs.